Creating new stories of collective and individual flourishing

 Learning, Healing, and Thinking with Ecological Intelligence to meet the existential challenges of our times

 Healing these interconnected individual, societal, and planetary ailments requires a fundamental shift in the way we relate to life.
 The School of Forest Medicine’s one-on-one healing sessions, classes, courses, and initiatory trips provide opportunities to help us remember our essential bond with the living world.
 All of our embodied and participatory learning experiences help us learn to engage intimately with plants, nonhuman beings, and other forms of ecological intelligence.
-Orientating ourselves in this way fosters the transformation of consciousness necessary for us to become more fully aware humans and better citizens of the community of life on Earth.
+Orientating ourselves in this way fosters the relational orientations to the world necessary for us to become more fully aware humans and better citizens of the community of life on Earth.